developingAlex/first-flask-api/README.md

     The following was taken from the tutorial:<br>
     https://medium.com/python-pandemonium/build-simple-restful-api-with-python-and-flask-part-2-724ebf04d12

-1. The following code is the CRUD app that only handles one type, users:<br>
+1. The following code is the CRUD app that only handles one type, users, save it as `crud.py`:<br>

     ```python
     from flask import Flask, request, jsonify